The-Balance-FFXIV/balance-static/content/jobs/melee/dragoon/basic-guide.md

 | ![](https://xivapi.com/i/000000/000306_hr1.png) | ![](https://xivapi.com/i/002000/002586_hr1.png) | ![](https://xivapi.com/i/002000/002590_hr1.png) |

 &nbsp;\
 This combo affects a line of enemies in front of you.
 It allows Sonic Thrust to apply the Power Surge buff, amplifying your damage by 10%.
-This combo is only worth using when you are faced with 3 or more enemies in combat that all can be hit by each skill.
+This combo is only worth using when you are faced with three or more enemies in combat that can all be hit by each skill.

 #### Draconian Fire

 Upon properly completing any of the above combos, you will gain the buff Draconian Fire.
-This buff augments the next True Thrust or Doom Spike you do into Raiden Thrust or Draconian Fury, respectively.
-These Weaponskills combo the exact same as their unbuffed versions.
-They also give you 1 charge of Firstminds’ Focus, which is discussed in more detail later.
+This buff augments the next True Thrust or Doom Spike you use into Raiden Thrust or Draconian Fury, respectively.
+These weaponskills combo the exact same as their unbuffed versions.
+They also give you one charge of Firstminds’ Focus, which is discussed in more detail later.

 | **True Thrust >**                               | **Raiden Thrust >**                             |
 | ----------------------------------------------- | ----------------------------------------------- |